A Cranio-Sacral Therapy Session

 Our bodies are designed to be mothered.

-If a rupture in this bonding process occurs, a Mama may develop post-partum depression and the child may spiral into low-self esteem and a life time of uncertainty about where and how you belong, an inability to foster secure relationships and continual patterns of disregulation and isolation.
-Those who do not bond are more likely to get bullied, scapegoated and ostracised from the family unit.
+If a rupture in the bonding process occurs, a mother may develop post-partum depression and the child may spiral into low-self esteem and a life time of uncertainty about where and how they belong, an inability to foster secure relationships and continual patterns of disregulation and isolation.
+The mother wound manifests uniquely for every individual.
+While some may experience neglect, others can experience a blurring of identities, and remain overly fused.
+This often results in a child being held psychologically responsible for mother dysfunction.
+Those with a weak bond are more likely to be bullied, neglected, scapegoated, and ostracised from the family unit.
+Those who are overly fused may find themselves doing the emotional labour for others during their lifetimes at expense of their own needs.

-It’s wonderful to celebrate the role of Motherhood in our yearly calendar.
-But for many, across all genders, the lack of adequate mothering can manifest as a painful wound.
+For many, across all genders, the lack of adequate mothering can manifest as a painful wound.
 It’s common for those whose mothers were unable to adequately nourish them to self-stigmatise and internalise this wound as shame and unworthiness.
-Underpinning the psychological maladies of the mother wound though, is a soma left in deficit of bonding hormones, nutrients, and a self-regulating nervous system.
+Underpinning the psychological maladies of the insecure attachment trauma of the mother wound though, is a soma left in deficit of positive bonding hormones, nutrients, and a self-regulating nervous system.

 What is the fluid body?…